webplatform/docs/concepts/programming/javascript/closures/index.md

 JavaScript does not provide a native way of doing this, but it is possible to emulate private methods using closures.
 Private methods aren't just useful for restricting access to code: they also provide a powerful way of managing your global namespace, keeping non-essential methods from cluttering up the public interface to your code.

-Here's how to define some public functions that can access private functions and variables, using closures which is also known as the [http://www.google.com/search?q=javascript+module+pattern module pattern]<nowiki>:</nowiki>
+Here's how to define some public functions that can access private functions and variables, using closures which is also known as the [http://www.google.com/search?q=javascript+module+pattern module pattern]:

  var Counter = (function() {
    var privateCounter = 0;